 I am a recent convert to gravy as a food worth eating.
-When I was young, the only gravy I knew was tasteless stuff designed to cover and not enhance the food with which it was served.
+As a youngster, the only gravy I knew was tasteless stuff designed to cover, not enhance food.
 (I’m not dissing my mother here, as she never served it – homemade or ready-made.)
 But it turns out that gravy can actually taste good, with flavor that complements red meat, chicken, or potatoes.

 My first forays into homemade gravy were complicated recipes, served with turkey at Thanksgiving.
 Although those versions are delicious, I could not imagine whipping up a batch for a “normal” dinner.
 I didn’t think much about making simple gravy until one recent evening when I cooked onions and mushrooms as a side dish for steak.
-I pulled out a box of broth, thickened some slightly and I was on my way to a pleasing and easy accompaniment for many dinners since then.
+With boxed broth that I thickened slightly and seasoned, I was on my way to a pleasing and easy accompaniment for many dinners since then.

 The key to this gravy is slow cooking the onions and using a good quality broth.
 Although I used beef broth this time, the same basic recipe works for chicken or vegetable broth too.
 Sure the gravy would be fabulous with a homemade beef, chicken or vegetable broth, but that’s not essential.